Katie-Alice/RS2_Robots4Good/README.md

 - face the camera directly and be close enough
 - have a plain or non-busy background
 - hold the expression

+Be aware that Disgust and Fear are hard to get for most people.

 #### Virtual environment could not be created
 If you see an error about ensurepip or venv, install:
 ```